 This feature may also be used in the event of an "Overtravel" or similar fault.

 Save to Disk

-The following screen is used to save a part to a diskette or the hard drive.
-Once all the parameters below are set, press ENTER on the keyboard to save the part.
+The following screen is used to save a part to a diskette, USB memory stick or the hard drive.
+Once all the parameters below are set, press OK to save the part.

 Save to